HGARgG-0710/math-expressions.js/README.md

 ### 29.factorial()

 Classic!
 Good old integer-only factorial() function!
 You know what it does if you know what factorial is.
 Takes a integer in and and spits factorial of it out.

 ### 30.realAddition()

 This function is a fix of classical addition in computer languages.
 It is very helpful when adding big numbers in which the error might go straight up.
 Of course, it wouldn't help completely, but a useful thing for quite specific cases.
 It returns an array of two values: 1. the achieved result, 2. the error (it may be helpful in case of rounding up again)

+### 31.setPrecision()

+This function sets a new value to the fixedSize global variable.
+It apparently had to be implemented because of the fact that exported variables, defined with let cannot be modified directly, but rather through a function.
+Takes an integer and sets fixedSize equal to it.

 ## Classes